arvindcv/ML_AI/CapStone/README.md

 #### 3. Accuracy of the model on raw tweet data has been observed to be 0.79
 #### 4. Class imbalance has been observed with negatives being more in the available sample hence SMOTE has been used to over sample the data to balance the class.
 #### 5. Accuracy of the model on balanced class shot up to 0.9748 after balancing the class.
-#### 6. Accuracy of the model after applying gridsearchCV has been best at 0.9961
+#### 6. Accuracy of the model after applying GridSearchCV has been the best at 0.9961
 #### 7. Google Bert has been trained and an accuracy of 0.9998 has been observed with it.
 #### 8. Hyper parameters used for tuning -
 		max_iter=[1,10,1000]
 		solvers = ['newton-cg', 'lbfgs', 'liblinear']
 		penalty = ['l2']
 		c_values = [100, 10, 1.0, 0.1, 0.01]
+#### 9. Spacy has been used with TFIDF and CountVectorizer has been trained for a training accuracy of 0.9975 and a testing accuracy of 0.78
 #### 9. GridSearchCV has been the most accurate model and the slowest one w.r.t fitting time.

 Metrics of Lemmetizer model
 | model | best_score |best_time|accuracy_score|roc_auc_score|